Pastries & Tarts | White Chocolate Recipes | Almond Recipes

-If you are looking for a light creamy summer tarts, these raspberry white chocolate tarts would be an ideal choice.
-Simple almond crust filled with silky white chocolate mousse made of only 2 ingredients and fresh raspberries - made these delicious tarts.
+If you are looking for a light creamy summer dessert, these raspberry white chocolate tarts would be an ideal choice.
+These tarts consist of crunchy almond crust, silky white chocolate mousse and fresh raspberries on the top.

 Making the filling for these tarts couldn't be easier.
 First melt white chocolate with some cream in the double boiler, leave to cool.
-Beat the rest of the whipping cream until soft peaks form then fold it into the melted white chocolate.
+Beat using an electric hand mixer the rest of the whipping cream until soft peaks form then fold it into the melted white chocolate.
 Cool in the fridge for 20 - 30 minutes.
 You will get silky and delicious mousse ideal for filling these tarts.

 Store these tarts in the fridge covered with aluminium foil for up to 3 days.